-Leadership and opposing force (OPFOR) analysis are core areas of expertise within CNA Strategic Studies and Gause has personally directed studies on the North Korean, Iranian and Russian leadership and decision-making.
-His work on foreign leadership dates back to the early 1980s with his work on the Soviet Union for the U.S. government.
+Leadership and opposing force analysis are core areas of expertise within CNA's Adversary Analytics Program, which Mr. Gause created, and is now infused into the work that SPP does.
+His work on foreign leadership dates back to the early 1980s with his work on the Soviet Union for the US government.
 Over the last three decades, he has devised analytical techniques used to understand adversary decision-making.
-These techniques span a five-tier set of methodologies that range from biographical analysis to studies on how to impact and shape an authoritarian or totalitarian regime's actions.
-These studies include a range of approaches from sophisticated game design to proprietary analysis based on a "virtual network" of researchers around the world dedicated to providing analysis on regimes of interest, their leadership, and how they make decisions.
+These techniques span a five-tier set of methodologies that range from biographical analysis to studies on how to affect and shape an authoritarian or totalitarian regime's actions.
+These studies include a range of approaches, from sophisticated game design to proprietary analysis based on a "virtual network" of researchers around the world dedicated to providing analysis on regimes of interest, their leadership, and how they make decisions.

-Gause has also published numerous articles on leadership structures for such publications as Jane's Intelligence Review, Jane's Defense Weekly, and the Korean Journal of Defense Analysis.
-He has a B.A. from Vanderbilt in Russian and Political Science and an M.A. from The George Washington University in Soviet and East European Affairs.
+Mr. Gause is also the head of CNA's Unidentified Aerial Phenomenon community of interest.
+He has a BA from Vanderbilt University in Russian and political science and an MA from The George Washington University in Soviet and East European affairs.